-Recognizing employees on Valentine’s Day is a surefire way to boost feelings of appreciation and morale for your employees, no matter where they’re working.
-Each year, my clients need ideas for recognizing their people on Valentine’s Day, so here are some examples to inspire you to give your eCards some extra love this year to boost employee engagement.
+Recognising employees on Valentine’s Day is a surefire way to boost feelings of appreciation and morale for your employees, no matter where they’re working.
+Each year, my clients need ideas for recognising their people on Valentine’s Day, so here are some examples to inspire you to give your eCards some extra love this year to boost employee engagement.

 What is peer-to-peer recognition?

 Before we dive into the examples, it’s important to understand what we mean by peer-to-peer recognition.
 Peer-to-peer recognition is a great place to start to get your employees involved in building a culture of continuous recognition. eCards are an easy stepping stone because they’re easy-to-use, approachable and accessible across all channels to all teams in an organisation.